mvolkmann/mvolkmann.github.com/book/1-svelte/svelte.md

 In this case the value of the `name` prop is a literal string.

-Prop values that are JavaScript expressions or non-string literals must be surrounded by curly braces instead of quotes.
-These values can be any kind of JavaScript value, including objects, arrays, and functions.

-The child component defined in `src/Hello.svelte` can do this:
+The `Hello` component defined in `src/Hello.svelte` can be defined as follows:

 ```html
 <script>